BeardedDonut/DesignPatternsPractice/src/Bridge/ReadMe.md

         2- using Bridge Design pattern.

-        1- We can use inheritance but it could end up too much complicated. if we want every vehicle with every accelerator we would have classes as below (although it might sound a bit stupid):
+        1- We can use inheritance but it could end up too much complicated.
+        If we want every vehicle with every accelerator we would have classes as below (although it might sound a bit stupid):
             - SubMarineWithPropeller,
             - SubMarineWithJet,